Monday, June 24, 2019

 There’s a moment before he writes back.
 I guess I’m accepting it will never happen, he says.

 A train announces its impending arrival, first with a distant horn and the rattle of its cars, and then with a gleam of its headlights piercing the black depths of the uptown tunnel.
-I stand, and during the moments the train pulls into the tunnel and draws to a stop, I tap out another message.
+I stand.
+During the moments the train pulls into the tunnel and draws to a stop, I tap out another message.
 I'm enormously flattered you seem to find me sexually magnetic.
 If you were to set out to seduce me in person (and we had a place to go), you'd succeed.
 If you perceive resistance, it's only because I prefer my sexual encounters to arise from the moment, rather than adhere to a predetermined scene.
 It's not from lack of attraction.

 I hit send, and wait.
 I wait for a reply all the way back to Grand Central.